"Charm is a way of getting the answer yes without asking a clear question."

 When charm is genuine, it feels warm rather than slick, relaxed rather than effortful, inviting rather than intimidating.

 True charm has generosity built into it.
 It gives without keeping score.
-Charm delights in making others feel good and doesn't need anything back.
+Charm delights in making others feel good and needs nothing back.
 Charm puts groups at ease.
-People relax around it, laugh more easily, and let their guard down.
+People relax around it, laugh more freely, and let their guard down.

 Real charm takes a certain quality of attention.
-The charming person notices us—what's unique about us, what lights us up, what we care about.
+The charming person notices us—what is unique about us, what lights us up, what we care about.
 We feel chosen and welcome inside their gaze.

 Charm and Authenticity

 Charm that lasts is rooted in authenticity.
-We can't sustain a performance forever.
+We cannot sustain a performance forever.

 Authentic charm comes from genuinely enjoying people.
-If we find others interesting, if we appreciate their quirks and gifts, if we take pleasure in making them feel good—that's real charm, and people can tell the difference.
+If we find others interesting, if we appreciate their quirks and gifts, if we take pleasure in making them feel good—that is real charm, and people can tell the difference.

 Charm can be developed, but not faked.
 We develop it by becoming more genuinely interested and curious in others, more present, more generous with our attention, and more willing to let people in.